Q: What is Amazon WorkSpaces?

 Q: Which operating systems are available for use with Amazon WorkSpaces?

-Amazon WorkSpaces offers Amazon Linux WorkSpaces built on Amazon Linux 2 LTS, Windows 7 or Windows 10 desktop experiences.
-Windows 7 and Windows 10 desktop experiences are powered by Windows Server 2008 R2 and Windows Server 2016 respectively.
-If your organization is eligible to bring their own Windows Desktop licenses, you can run the Windows 7 or Windows 10 Enterprise operating system on your Amazon WorkSpaces.
+A: Amazon WorkSpaces offers Amazon Linux WorkSpaces built on Amazon Linux 2 LTS, or Windows 10 desktop experiences.
+You can choose if your Windows 10 desktop experience is powered by Windows Server 2016 or Windows Server 2019.
+If your organization is eligible to bring its own Windows Desktop licenses, you can run the Windows 10 Enterprise operating system on your Amazon WorkSpaces.

 Q: What are the root and user volumes mapped to for Amazon Linux WorkSpaces and Amazon WorkSpaces with Windows?

-For Amazon Linux WorkSpaces, root volume is mapped to /, and user volume is mapped to /home
+A: For Amazon Linux WorkSpaces, root volume is mapped to /, and user volume is mapped to /home.

 Q: Can I migrate users from an Amazon WorkSpaces Windows 7 bundle to a Windows 10 bundle?